AndrewGBalaschak/piXort/README.md

 # piXort
-piXort is a simple python application that allows you to sort, shuffle, and generally corrupt images in a stylistic way
+piXort is a simple python application that allows you to sort, shuffle, and generally corrupt images in a stylistic way.

 ## How-to
-piXort splits an image into segments and performs the sorting operation on each segment.
+The fundamental concept behind piXort is that splits an image into segments and then performs the selected operation on each segment individually.
+Once the segments are generated, they are randomly selected based on the **Effect Probability** value.
+For example, an effect probability of 60% means that 60% of the segments generated will have the effect applied to them.
+This allows you to have streaks of sorted or smeared pixels in an otherwise untouched image.
+These segments are generated independently from the sorting or drifting operation and are governed by the parameters in the **Segments** section of the GUI.

 ### Parameters
 - **Segments**
-  - **Size** - Length of a segment in pixels.
-Lengths greater than the dimension of the image will process the entire row/column as one segment
+  - **Length** - Length of a segment in pixels.
+Lengths greater than the respective dimension of the image will process the entire row/column as one segment.
-  - **Random Size** - Random multiplier for segment size, relative to segment size.
+  - **Random Length Multiplier** - Random multiplier for segment size, relative to segment size.
-  - **Effect Probability** - Probability of a given segment getting sorted or shuffled.
+  - **Effect Probability** - Probability of a given segment getting affected by sorting or drifting.
+  - **Orientation** - Generate segments along the horizontal or vertical axis of the image.
-- **Sorting**
+- **Pixel Sorting**
-  - **Sort By** - Criteria by which pixels are sorted
+  - **Sort By** - Criteria by which pixels are sorted.
-    - **Hue** - Sorts pixels by their hue, in degrees
+    - **Hue** - Sorts pixels by their hue, in degrees.
-    - **Saturation** - Sorts pixels by their saturation (color intensity)
+    - **Saturation** - Sorts pixels by their saturation (color intensity).
-    - **Luminance** - Sorts pixels by their overall brightness
+    - **Luminance** - Sorts pixels by their overall brightness.
-    - **Red** - Sorts pixels by value of the Red channel
+    - **Red** - Sorts pixels by value of the Red channel.
-    - **Green** - Sorts pixels by value of the Green channel
+    - **Green** - Sorts pixels by value of the Green channel.
-    - **Blue** - Sorts pixels by value of the Blue channel
+    - **Blue** - Sorts pixels by value of the Blue channel.
-  - **Sort Direction** - Sort the pixels based on the sorting criteria from low to high or high to low
+  - **Sort Direction** - Sort the pixels based on the sorting criteria from low to high or high to low.
-- **Shuffle** - Shuffles the image segments based on previous parameters.
+- **Pixel Smear**
+  - **Iterations** - Number of times to iterate through each segment of the image.
+(Note: a high number of iterations combined with high effect probability will take a *long* time to compute)
+  - **Pixel Smear Probability** - Probability of a pixel in the segment swapping with its neighbor.
+- **Preview Sort** - Generates a sorted image preview, to apply the transformation click **Apply**.
+- **Preview Drift** - Generates a drifted image preview, to apply the transformation click **Apply**.
 - **Apply** - Bakes the sorting or shuffling into the image and allows another operation to be performed on top.
 (Note: this does not save the image to your drive)

 ![](/examples/gui.png)